google-deepmind/bsuite/README.md

 ### Installation

-We have tested `bsuite` on Python 3.6.
-We do not attempt to maintain a working version for Python 2.7.
+We have tested `bsuite` on Python 3.6 & 3.7.

 1. First clone the repository to your machine: